Agentic AI Governance: Risk and Strategy for Enterprise Deployments

 Agentic AI does not produce a wrong answer.
 It produces a sequence of plausible actions that accumulate into a problem before anyone reviews them.
 This article explains what governance for enterprise agentic AI deployments requires..

 The workflow runs overnight.
-By morning, the agent has drafted fourteen supplier responses, flagged two invoices for escalation, updated three records in the CRM, and sent a summary to the procurement lead.
+By morning, the agent has drafted fourteen supplier responses, flagged two invoices for escalation, updated three supplier records, and sent a summary to the procurement lead.

 Nobody reviewed the individual actions before they occurred.
 That was the point.
 The agent was designed to reduce the volume of manual tasks the team handled each day.